ginobaltazar7/66daysofdata/README.md

 ### Credit

-Nod to [Aishwarya Nr](https://github.com/aishwaryanr/) for GenAI links.
+Nod to [Aishwarya Nr](https://github.com/aishwaryanr/) for GenAI links and respective authors as cited above.

 ## License